What are the different types of visas?

 |This is for a temporary worker who plants, harvests or otherwise works on farms and in agricultural environments.

 Hire a Skilled Immigration and Visa Lawyer Today

-If you are an immigrant or non-immigrant who needs a U.S. visa for work, travel, marriage, study or any other reason, the skilled and experienced visa lawyers at Carman Fullerton can help you get it.
+If you are an immigrant or non-immigrant who needs a U.S. visa for work, travel, marriage, study or any other reason, the skilled and experienced Lexington visa lawyer at Carman Fullerton can help you get it.
 We have decades of experienced assisting both domestic and international clients with a wide variety of visa and immigration legal services.
 To find out more about how we can help you, call us for a initial consultation at 859-971-0060.